ivabus/lonelyradio/README.md

 [monolib](./monolib) provides a C API compatible with lonelyradio for creating custom clients.

-The full protocol specification will be available later.
-If you would like to learn more about it now, please refer to the monolib.
+[Protocol documentation] shortly describes the protocol used in lonelyradio.
+Please refer to monolib and verify custom clients with the reference lonelyradio server.

 #### monolib API stability